Joe Choong: Early life

-Choong was born in Orpington, South East London to a Malaysian Chinese father Michael Choong and a British mother Beverley, both doctors.
+Choong was born in Orpington, South East London to a Malaysian Chinese father Michael Choong and British mother Beverley, both doctors.
 He was privately educated at the independent New Beacon and Whitgift School.
 He studied at the University of Bath, where he graduated with a degree in mathematics.
-He also trains at the Pentathlon GB High Performance Centre located at the University.
+He also trains at the Pentathlon GB High Performance Centre located at the university.
 His younger brother Henry is also a modern pentathlete and competed for Great Britain at the 2014 Summer Youth Olympics.

 Modern pentathlon

 2010-2015

 In 2010, Choong became the first British athlete to win the European under-16 modern pentathlon title.
 He was also part of the British team that won a bronze medal in the relay event.

 Choong won the GB Open title and the British Junior Championships in 2013.
 In 2014 he successfully defended both titles with a score of 1,484 points to finish ahead of Team Bath teammates Joe Evans and Tom Toolis, who scored 1,468 points and 1,446 points respectively.
 Choong, Evans and Toolis combined to win the team gold medal.

 At the 2014 World Modern Pentathlon Championships held in Warsaw, Poland he finished 16th.
 He qualified for the modern pentathlon at the 2016 Summer Olympics by finishing seventh at the 2015 European Championships held in Bath.
 Choong was placed fourth after the first three events but dropped out of the top eight during the first laps of the combined run and shooting event before moving back up during the final lap.